 Their message may be too complicated, their story too far from ours, or they seem too perfect.
 These are ways presenters disconnect from their audiences.
 They are on the pedestal while their audience is beneath them.

 Great business presentations connect with the audience.
 They are engaged and connected to the speaker.
 They know there’s something they can relate to.
+To ensure that your presentations resonate with a diverse audience, consider utilizing modern tools like an AI translator which can help translate your content, reach a broader target audience and foster a stronger connection with viewers from different linguistic backgrounds.

 One of the best quotes I read in the book was “They don’t require you to be perfect.”